AdobeDocs/commerce-cloud-service.en/help/cloud-guide/development/cli-branches.md

 >[!IMPORTANT]
 >
 >Some Git commands cannot complete an action in your Adobe Commerce on cloud infrastructure project.
 For example, you can create a branch using a Git command, but you cannot create and activate a new environment.
 You must create an environment using the `magento-cloud environment:branch <branch-name>` command for the environment to become _active_.
-Alternatively, you can use the Project Web Interface to create active environments.
+Alternatively, you can use the Cloud Console to create active environments.
 See [Cloud CLI reference](../dev-tools/cloud-cli-overview.md#git-commands).

 **To clone a project `master` environment**: